ebergstedt/AutomaticWindowsFileManager/README.md

 Configuration is done in a simple **Json** file.

+Events are **logged** so you can identify errors and stuff that happened.

 # Regex?

 Regex is used to identify text.
 Here's an introduction guide: [Regular Expressions - User Guide](http://www.zytrax.com/tech/web/regex.htm)